 The way an insurance plan shares costs with you.
-For example, when you receive car, the medical plan pays 80% coinsurance for eligible in-network services, and you pay 20% coinsurance.
+For example, when you receive care, the medical plan pays 80% coinsurance for eligible in-network services, and you pay 20% coinsurance.

 A flat dollar amount you pay every time for certain services such as physician office visits.
-Copayments do not count toward the deductible or the out-of-pocket maximum.
+Copayments do count toward the deductible and the out-of-pocket maximum.

 Doctors and other healthcare providers who agree to charge plan members a lower, negotiated cost for healthcare services.

 What you pay when you receive care, including copayments, amounts you pay toward the deductible and your share of coinsurance.

 The amount you must pay through coinsurance before the plan pays 100% of the cost for your eligible services for the rest of the policy year.
 In other words, once you reach the out-of-pocket maximum, the plan pays 100% of your eligible costs (excluding copayments).